juanduquevan/juanduquevan.github.io/index.md

 # Juan Duque

-I am an MSE candidate in the Computer Science department at Princeton University, under the supervision of professors [Karthik Narasimhan](https://www.cs.princeton.edu/~karthikn/) and [Elad Hazan](https://www.ehazan.com/)
+I am a MSE candidate in the Computer Science department at Princeton University, under the supervision of professors [Karthik Narasimhan](https://www.cs.princeton.edu/~karthikn/) and [Elad Hazan](https://www.ehazan.com/).
+My interests lie in the intersection of Reinforcement Learning and Control Theory, whit special emphasis in algorithms with theoretical insights.

 # Markdown